 - Obey traffic control signals at intersections.
-Stay a few feet back from the road when waiting for the WALK signal. - Yield the right-of-way to vehicles within the intersection at the time the WALK signal is activated. - Use sidewalks when they are available and in useable condition. - When crossing a road with no crosswalks, yield to all vehicles on the road. - Stay out of traffic lanes, when possible, and make way for traffic on the road. - If it is necessary to walk on the road, stay on the left side, or face oncoming traffic.
+Stay a few feet back from the road when waiting for the WALK signal. - Yield the right-of-way to vehicles within the intersection at the time the WALK signal is activated. - Make your intention to cross clear, make eye contact with the driver and ensure the driver is yielding the right-of-way to you before proceeding. - Use sidewalks when they are available and in useable condition. - When crossing a road with no crosswalks, yield to all vehicles on the road. - Stay out of traffic lanes, when possible, and make way for traffic on the road. - If it is necessary to walk on the road, stay on the left side, or face oncoming traffic.

-When walking at night, or in poor visibility conditions, wear lightcolored clothing trimmed with reflective material or carry a flashlight to help drivers see you.
+When walking at night, or in poor visibility conditions, wear light-colored clothing trimmed with reflective material or carry a flashlight to help drivers see you.
 Be prepared to avoid drivers who do not see you.
 Pedestrians have the right-of-way within intersections and crosswalks, but motorists may not see you in time to stop.
 Even in normal weather conditions, glare from the sun and other factors can make it difficult for drivers to see the road ahead and to spot pedestrians in time to stop.